csusbdt/201-2013-fall/SUBMIT.md

 ## Email Submission

-To submit work by email, send your files TO
+To submit work by email, send your files to
-"Christina Torres" <torrc321@coyote.csusb.edu>
-and CC "David Turner" <dturner@csusb.edu>.
+Christina Torres at torrc321@coyote.csusb.edu and cc David Turner at dturner@csusb.edu.
 Make sure you include your name and the assignment ID in the email message.

 ## Git Submission

 After pushing your local repository to your remote repository, notify Christina and me that you have submitted the assignment by Git.
-Send this email notification TO
+Send this email notification to
-"Christina Torres" <torrc321@coyote.csusb.edu>
-and CC "David Turner" <dturner@csusb.edu>.
+Christina Torres at torrc321@coyote.csusb.edu and cc David Turner at dturner@csusb.edu.
 Make sure you include your name and the assignment ID in the email message.
 Do not attach any files to your email;
 we will access your work from the remote Git repository.